RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

 ○ Binding and conclusive decisions
 ○ Breadth or nature of discretion to be exercised
 ● Decisions regarding existing rights and duties
-○ The nature of the “right” at issue is important in identifying an exercise of judicial or non-judicial power.
+○ The nature of the "right" at issue is important in identifying an exercise of judicial or non-judicial power.
 ● Separation of judicial powers – Commonwealth
 ○ The doctrine of separation of judicial powers at the Commonwealth level ○ Principle 1: Judicial power may only be exercised by Chapter III courts